bohrm1/SocketTesting/README.md

 # SocketTesting
 This repo was made for testing sockets as part of Rice University's REU program.
-The current working branch socket_new.
+The current working branch socket_new (NAVIGATE TO THIS BRANCH FOR USEFUL CODE).

 The breakdown of the files is as follows.
 The SocketTestFiles directory holds the files used to create UDP and TCP client-server models.
 The files are organized in the following manner: